WyattAutomation/Oswald/README.md

 -Python 3.5.0

--tensorfow 1.4.1
+-Dependencies for and installation of https://github.com/pender/chatbot-rnn, set up and working per the instructions with the pretrained reddit model offered by this project (at the time of this readme it uses tensorfow 1.4.1)

--Python selenium
+-Python selenium (pip3 install selenium)

--phantom.js (make sure it is in your PATH variable):  http://phantomjs.org/
+-Phantom.js (make sure it is in your PATH variable):  http://phantomjs.org/

 -Usage-

+In the /chatbot-rnn directory of the chatbot-rnn project by pender that you install above, replace chatbot.py with multiThread.py, and copy fbbot.py to this directory as well.

-replace "yourfacebookemail@example.com","yourfacebookpassword" in multiThread.py with your own username and password for Facebook, and then run:
+Replace "yourfacebookemail@example.com","yourfacebookpassword" in multiThread.py with your own username and password for Facebook, and then run:

   python3 multiThread.py

 in a terminal.

+This will post a comment as a reply to your friends posts every so often, and listen to notifications in order to reply to other profiles responses to your comments.
+It takes the text from the posts and comment replies, skipping it if there is none, feeds it into the chatbot-rnn which encodes/decodes it into a response, which it then posts back to Facebook accordingly.

 Big props to hikaruAI's work here, of which I chopped down into "fbbot.py" and have been building on top of.
 It got me started on this whole thing to begin with: https://github.com/hikaruAi/FacebookBot